jazminphilip/assignments/C++/Final Part 1/readme.md

 In Part B, where raw pointers to the heap are used, I delete at the end of the main with a function.
 I only use one pointer that points to an array, so by deleting that pointer, it frees up the memory that is took and also sets the pointer to nullptr.

 In Part C of my code, I use unique pointers so that during the end of my code, the pointer automatically frees the memory from the array of tasks.
 Here only one unique pointer can exist for the list of task because by going out of scope of the unique variable, the objects are deleted and the address associated with the array is freed.
-If I were to create an app that had multiple lists of tasks, this would probbaly be wat I would use alongside the vector header file to make the logic for removing a task from the list easier.
+If I were to create an app that had multiple lists of tasks, this would probabaly be what I would use alongside the vector header file to make the logic for removing a task from the list easier.

 4) Which pointer method is safest and why.